 "There is no magic number.
 However...."

-In my experience, the national average of 2 hours and 15 minutes per day is already at risk of having a negative impact on our gamer because If the games are being played every day and for long enough, there is an opportunity cost.
-You’re going to miss out on things if it’s a daily practice.
+You're going to miss out on things if you're playing for multiple hours every single day.
 It might be exercise, it might be socializing, it might be homework.
 If you want to back up each day of gaming with another day of gaming, it looks a lot less like a hobby and more like a habit.
-Ideally, I believe that our gamers should max out at about an average of 12 hours per week.
-I don’t think that it’s a big deal if that time increases a little.
-I think the important thing is to not play every day.
+Ideally, I believe that our gamers should max out at about an average of 4 days a week.
+I don't think that it's a big deal if that time increases a little.
+I just think the important thing is to not play every day as a pattern.
 That way, there is time for other stuff, and the length of the gaming session can afford to be a bit longer so that our gamer can still feel satisfied.

-Check out our 2-minute quiz to find out if the gaming is really out of control, and check out the 6 week online program here.
+Check out our 2-minute quiz to find out if the gaming is really out of control, and please check out our parent online course demo with 7 FREE lessons to look at.